arenanet/css-sifymodules/README.md

+# ⚠️ THIS PACKAGE IS OBSOLETE AND INSECURE ⚠️

+Do not use this package.
+It's obsolete, unmaintained and insecure.
+This archive is only for learning purposes.

 # css-sifymodules

 A browserify plugin to load [CSS Modules] based on [css-modulesify].
 Note: You probably don't want to use this.